sr-857/threat-hunting-playbooks/README.md

 - **Alert thresholds** – Configure `ALERT_CONFIDENCE_THRESHOLD` to drive automated notifications.
 - **Webhook integrations** – Supply `ALERT_SLACK_WEBHOOK_URL`, `ALERT_TEAMS_WEBHOOK_URL`, `ALERT_PAGERDUTY_ROUTING_KEY`, or SMTP variables (`ALERT_EMAIL_*`) for downstream alert delivery.

-## Contributing
+## Contributing & Community

-1. Fork the repository and create a feature branch.
-2. Run validation scripts for Sigma/YARA content before submitting pull requests.
-3. Ensure new connectors or playbooks include documentation and ATT&CK mappings in `docs/` and `hunts/`.
+We welcome contributions from operators, detection engineers, and researchers.
+To get involved:

+1. **Start a conversation.** Open a GitHub Discussion (after enabling it in the repo settings) or file an issue describing the problem or idea.
+2. **Fork and branch.** Create a feature branch from `main` for your work.
+3. **Keep quality high.**
+   - Run `pytest` from `api/` and `npm run lint` from `ui/`.
+   - Execute the Sigma/YARA validation scripts (`./scripts/validate_*`).
+4. **Document the change.** Update relevant guides in `docs/`, add screenshots when UI changes, and extend ATT&CK mappings where appropriate.
-4. Open a pull request describing the change, testing performed, and any follow-on tasks.
+5. **Submit a PR.** Include a clear summary, testing evidence, and follow-on tasks.

+> Looking to help but not sure where to start?
+Check the `good first issue` and `help wanted` labels or join the Discussions board to coordinate efforts.

 ## License